Introducing Cow Milk To The Baby

 Baby refusing cow milk after a certain age?

-But some kids suddenly stop drinking milk after a certain period of time.
+But some kids suddenly stop drinking milk after a certain period.
 Just like my kid who is 2 years old now.
 I started giving him cow milk when he turned one year old.
-His transition from breastmilk to cow milk was not very easy.
-At first, he didn’t drink it at all so I used to mix cow milk in his foods or make milkshakes for him.
+His transition from breast milk to cow milk was not very easy.
+At first, he didn’t drink it at all so I used to mix cow milk in his food or make milkshakes for him.
 After 1.5 years I started giving cow milk to him in attractive feeding bottles.
 I didn’t add any sugar, honey, or health drinks.
 Just gave him plain lukewarm cow milk twice a day.
 250 ml in the morning and 250 ml at night in his feeding bottles.